 When compared to metal, some plastics are considered better for your roof as they do not corrode or rust in the same that their metal counterparts do – particularly those made from zinc or steel.

 Metal Gutter Guards

-Just like the plastic options, there are many varying qualities of metal guard out there on the market.
-Coming in all shapes and sizes, some of the most common forms of metal gutter guards include galvanised mesh, aluminium, stainless steel and powder coated metals.
+Just like the plastic options, there are many varying qualities of metal Gutter Guard out there on the market.
+Coming in all shapes and sizes, some of the most common forms of metal gutter guards include the galvanised mesh, aluminium, stainless steel, and powder-coated metals.

-Each one of these have their pros and cons, but traditionally metal guards provide far greater strength compared to the plastic ones and are more suitable for use in areas prone to bush fires.
-However just like plastic, the quality of the metal is vastly different between the cheaper options and those that are more expensive.
+Each one of these has their pros and cons, but traditionally metal guards provide far greater strength compared to the plastic ones and are more suitable for use in areas prone to bush fires.
+However, just like plastic, the quality of the metal is vastly different between the cheaper options and those that are more expensive.

 The cheaper metal versions are prone to being very flimsy and can warp in the summer heat as well as slowly deteriorate over time with exposure to the UV rays of the sun.
 These cheaper options are also more likely to rust over time as well.